danskmacabre/raspberry-pi-4-setup-guide/08-manage-users.md

 # Manage Users

-How to Manage Users on Raspberry Pi 3 Model B+
+How to Manage Users on Raspberry Pi 4 Model B

 ---
 #### Current User